 Perhaps unsurprisingly, Brandon is a developer like Andrew.
-They must just be wired differently to the rest of us.
+They must be wired differently than the rest of us.
 He wrote software that is available in the Mad Fientist Lab that allows you to input some numbers and chart your timeline for reaching financial independence.

 The Mad Fientist: Brandon’s website and podcast.